Allentsai0731/Visual-Analytics-Project/README.md

 This page dedicated to my group lab project of Visual Analytics at the Johannes Kepler University Linz.

-Our Project is about the insights we have discovered by using the Crime Data of LA City and other supporting data such as population and Income.
+Our Project is about the insights we have discovered by using the Crime Data of LA City alone with other supporting data such as population and Income.

+You can find all the information including the code, visualisation, and presensation in the above folder.

+Although there is a video recording, my on-site presentation was the one got voted as the best in class.

 For a detailed project info  [Visual Analytics Moodel page](https://moodle.jku.at/jku/course/view.php?id=25624).